paulo-ribeiro/reactnd-project-readable/README.md

 This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.

-## Start Developing

-To get started developing right away:
+## Running the app

+To run the app you must do the following:

 * Install and start the API server
     - `cd api-server`
     - `npm install`
     - `node server`
+* Note that it runs on port 8080

-* In another terminal window, use Create React App to scaffold out the front-end
+* In another terminal window, start the frontend react app
-    - `create-react-app frontend`
     - `cd frontend`
+    - `npm install`
     - `npm start`

-## API Server

-Information about the API server and how to use it can be found in its [README file](api-server/README.md).